gabrielbourget/compilerFrontEnd/README.md

 ##Introduction
 During the course of a semester at Algonquin college in the CST8152 Compilers class, I built the front end of a compiler to process a custom language designed by our professor Svillen Ranev.
 This was a project in which I learnt about and applied knowledge associated with:
-  - Programming in C for a large-scale project.
+  - Programming in C for a large-scale project
-  - Natural language processing.
+  - Natural language processing
+  - Bitwise manipulation of variables
+  - Dynamic memory management strategies
   - Dynamic, adaptable data structures (buffers)
   - Token generation from character analysis (scanner)
   - Creation and indexing of metadata for a computer program (symbol table)